passaglia/japandata/README.md

 ## japandata.population

-`japandata.population.data` provides data about the population and demographics of japan, at the national, prefectural, and municipal level, annually from 1967 to 2020.
+`japandata.population` provides demographics of japan, at the national, prefectural, and municipal level, annually from 1967 to 2020.
 This information is sourced from the [Basic Register of Residents (住民基本台帳)](https://www.soumu.go.jp/main_sosiki/jichi_gyousei/daityo/gaiyou.html) via the [Official Statistics Portal Site](https://www.e-stat.go.jp/stat-search/files?page=1&toukei=00200241&tstat=000001039591) and is licensed [CC BY 4.0 International](https://www.soumu.go.jp/menu_kyotsuu/policy/tyosaku.html#tyosakuken).

 ```